-22q11.2 deletion syndrome is a genetic disorder.
-In this syndrome, a tiny piece of chromosome 22 is missing.
-This can cause many medical problems.
-These problems may range from heart defects and developmental delays to seizures and effects on facial appearance.
-These might include cleft palate (an opening in the roof of the mouth).
+22q11.2 deletion syndrome (22q11.2DS) is a genetic disorder.
+In children with this syndrome, a tiny piece of chromosome 22 is missing.
+This can cause many health problems.
+These problems may range from heart defects and developmental delays to seizures.
+The child may also have changes in how the eyes, nose, or ears look.
+Or the child may have an opening in the roof of the mouth (cleft palate).
+Most children with the syndrome only have some of the health problems.
+In general, any of the health problems can be treated, especially if they are found early.

-About 90 percent of 22q11.2 deletion syndrome cases occur randomly at fertilization or early in fetal development.
-So most people affected with the disorder have no previous family history of it.
-However, they may pass the condition on to their children.
-The remaining 10 percent of cases are inherited from either the mother or the father.
+But a person with the condition can pass it on to his or her children.
+About 1 in 10 cases are inherited from the mother or the father.
 When the condition is inherited, other family members could also be affected.
-Because a person who has this chromosome deletion has a 50 percent chance of passing the deletion to a child, both parents are generally offered the opportunity to have their blood studied to look for the deletion.
+A person who has this chromosome deletion has a 1 in 2 chance of passing the problem to a child.
+So both parents can have their blood studied to look for the deletion.

 The most common symptoms include: